In Balance Energy

 There are a couple of non technical ways to find out if the solar panels are working:

-• At the solar inverter:The solar inverter sits at the heart of the system and is the piece of equipment that converts the DC power generated by the solar panels into AC power for use in your home and export to the grid.
-The vast majority of solar inverters have LCD displays on the front which will show the status of the system.
-If the solar panels are working and the solar inverter has a display it will likely show you here.
-Common measurements that are displayed are 1) The DC voltage from the panels 2) The Current measured in Amps from the panels 3) The overall power in Watts being generated by the panels.
+• At the solar inverter:The solar inverter sits at the heart of the system and is the piece of equipment that converts the DC power generated by the solar panels into AC power for use in your home, stored in batteries and or exported to the grid.
+Many solar inverters have LCD displays on the front, all have lights which will show the status of the system.
+Common measurements presented om displays are 1) DC voltage from the panels 2) Current measured in Amps from the panels 3) The overall power in Watts being generated by the panels.
 4) Often the mains voltage will also be measured and shown on the display.
 Solar inverters are usually around the size of a small TV or a microwave oven, if you can't find the solar inverter in the house, these are often installed in loft spaces and adjoining garages.

 • At the solar generation meter:A solar generation meter is a small piece of equipment that counts the solar power that is being generated.
 Common places for these to be installed are 1) Near to the consumer unit/fuse box 2) Near the incoming mains/grid supply meter (which can sometimes be outside in a box on the side of the house) 3) In the loft space, if this is where the rest of the solar equipment has been installed.
 If the solar panels are working, the solar generation meter meter will count the power that they generate, measured in kWhrs and you will see the number increase.